workfloworchestrator/example-orchestrator/README.md

 input.
 Finally, the modify workflow is implemented to allow changes to a subscription with minimal or no impact to the customer.
 </details>

+## Workflow examples
+What follows are a few examples of how workflows implement the best common practices implemented by SURF.
+It explains in detail what a typical workflow could look like for provision in network element.
+These examples can be examined in greater detail by exploring the `.workflows.node` directory.

 ### Create workflow